berwynhoyt/lua-yottadb/blog/lua-efficiency-blog.md

 Here are a few other take-homes from this experience:

 - Always test your theories about what's causing the slow-down before implementing a complete fix.
 - Communicate with your employer early, even if it's embarrassing: even the reporting process might expose your assumptions.
-(I knew this already, but pride got in the way:flushed:).
+(I knew this already, but pride got in the way :flushed:).
 - Useful details about implementing a Lua library in C: speedy userdata, light userdata, and Valgrind for emergencies.

 I sure did learn a lot through this process, and I hope you've learned something, too.

----

 [^luabuild]: Alain's benchmark was skewed by a curiously slow build of Lua that he used.
 His sysadmin tells me it was compiled with -O0.
 He has now compiled it with -O3, which has demonstrably doubled the speed.
 In any case, the benchmark comparisons I've supplied are all from my laptop (the mainframe's database setup is faster).

 [^mutable]: Worse, when we later introduce cache-array shared with parent nodes, if you create a sub-node out of it and store that, then your sub-node's parent subscript will get changed, since it uses the same cache-array.
 [^5.1garbage]: Incidentally, this should have been a clue to use the `userdata` type for the object itself *instead of* a Lua table, because `__gc` *does* work on `userdata`, in Lua 5.1.
 But I didn't get there until iteration 3.
 At this stage, since Lua 5.1 `userdata` cannot reference Lua values, I was locked into thinking we still needed a Lua table to store Lua references to the subscript strings.
 Ironically, iteration 3 also required me to implement my own mechanism for `userdata` to reference Lua values so that the dereferenced
 [^closure_trial]: At this point I tried to store the `__depth` in C by using what Lua calls a 'C closure'.
-What I didn't realise is that although a normal Lua closure can have Lua locals for each instance of a function a C closure is different: it can only store one set of locals for the entire C library.
+What I didn't realise is that although a normal Lua closure can have Lua locals for each instance of a function, a C closure is different: it can only store one set of locals for the entire C library.
 This didn't let me store `__depth` against each node object at all.
 So that was a wasted attempt.
 [^lua_dereference]: Child nodes also need to Lua-reference their parent to avoid it being garbage collected while they're pointing to it.
 Ironically, iteration 3 thus required me to implement what I avoided in iteration 1: a way for Lua 5.1 `userdata` to reference Lua values.